Fransebas/sssh_distribution/README.md

 # SSSH Alpha version

 SSSH is an augmentation for the SSH protocol which adds GUI elements to improve the usability of a terminal.
-The current functionalities are (all the comunication are transmited over a ssh connection):
+The current functionalities are (all the communication are transmitted over an ssh connection):

-* Mange servers configurations:
+* Manage servers configurations:
   * Username
   * Password
   * Authentication key